 We seek a balanced approach to executive compensation, with each primary element of compensation (base salary, cash incentives, equity incentives and benefits) designed to play a specific role.
 We determine an individual's compensation with respect to each such element based in part upon an independently conducted analysis of compensation survey data and publicly-available compensation data of comparable companies.
 Such competitive market data is a key factor used in determining compensation.
 The CEO reviews the competitive market data, reviews the performance of each executive officer and considers market competitive pressures, business conditions, the vesting and value of current equity grants, each individual's tenure, prior experience, distinctive value to our organization, variances in job responsibilities relative to similarly titled officers at other companies, the appropriate mix of compensation elements (including base salary, cash incentives and equity incentives), our overall performance and the potential financial impact (including dilution) associated with their compensation.
 There is no defined formula used to weight the various factors.
 The CEO conducts this review with assistance from our Vice President of Human Resources.
 The CEO then makes recommendations to the Compensation Committee regarding adjustments to base salary, cash incentives or equity incentives relative to the compensation levels set forth in the competitive market data, and the CEO also recommends performance metrics for achieving cash incentives and equity grants.
 The CEO discusses his recommendations and the underlying rationale with the Compensation Committee.
-The Compensation Committee has full discretion to accept or reject the CEO's proposed adjustments.
+The Compensation Committee has full discretion to accept or reject the CEO's recommendations.
+The Compensation Committee conducts its own analysis and has access to the competitive market data as well as the CEO's proposed adjustments.
 In addition, the Compensation Committee receives input from the Company's independent compensation consultant and meets in executive session (without the CEO present) prior to making its final determinations regarding compensation.